DOES SPAY/NEUTER CAUSE NEGATIVE BEHAVIOR CHANGES IN DOGS?

 - the assertion of vets and behaviorists that their dog would behave better and become more manageable once spayed

-- a contract with a breeder that requires spay at a prescribed time after purchase of the dog
+- a contract with a breeder that requires spay at a prescribed time after purchase of the female dog

 Alternatively, many people acquire their female dog after she has been spayed and have no way of knowing how she behaved before being spayed.
 In either case, guardians may find their dog exhibiting unacceptable behavior, with no way to know the genesis of this behavior.